caicloud/cyclone/docs/swagger-api-docs.md

 http://<cyclone-web>:<port>/swagger
 ```

-For example, `http://localhost:3000/swagger` when run `Cyclone Web` locally.
+For example, `http://localhost:3000/swagger` when running `Cyclone Web` locally.

 ## Generate API Specification

-`Cyclone Server` is built with [Nirvana](https://github.com/caicloud/nirvana) framework, we can generate API specifications from source code conveniently by following steps:
+`Cyclone Server` is built with [Nirvana](https://github.com/caicloud/nirvana) framework, we can generate API specifications from source code conveniently by following these steps:

 1. Install nirvana cli and its dependencies: